KevinBian107/ensemble-imbalanced-data/README.md

     - However, the performance didn't perform as well as argmax, whihch may be due to extra noise added (48% accuracy with 5 words and 50% accuracy with one word).

 ### Recipe Date
-The `recipe_dtae` column have also being taken out with only the year of the recipe and then one hot encoded as well since we think that the time of the recipe may influence user's preference towards it.
+The `recipe_dtae` column have also being taken out with only the year of the recipe and then one hot encoded as well since we think that the time of the recipe may influence user's preference towards it (i.e. older recipe may not be viewed as important or as up to date).

-### PCA on Tag
+### PCA on Tags
-At last, we also used the `tag` column of each of the sentence to perform one hot encoding for the `tags` column for the same reason as the TFIDF analysis:
+At last, we also used the `tag` column of each of the sentence to perform one hot encoding for the `tags` column for the same reason as the TFIDF analysis, we think that user have certain preference towards specific tags.
+However, directly OHE all unique tags would result in more than 500 columns, resulting in a **sparse** matrix and effect the eprformance of **non-linear classfier** like random forest.
+Thus, we will be performing certain transformations as the below:
 - We first performed one hot encoding to transform each tag to a numerical boolean representation.
 However, this makes the feature space to reahc to about 500 features, which adds too much **sparsity** to the feature space and may introduces **noises**.
 - Thus we filtered out all the **irrelevant** or **low counted** tags (<1000 counts) and reduces teh feature spac  to only adding 80 more features.
 - At last, we conducted pca to reduce the adding feature space to just abou 10 features and this value seems to work well with the data set experimentally.